Best mattresses for college students in 2025: 5 beds that make the grade

 The Cocoon Chill is a medium-firm mattress with a subtle cradling sensation courtesy of its memory foam top layer.
 Based on our experience, this one's a winner for lightweight and average sleepers, regardless of their preferred sleep position.

-Heavier bodies will find it most comfortable on their backs or stomachs, but sleepers over 300lbs will find more support with the Cocoon Chill Hybrid, which adds a layer of responsive coils for reinforced edges and improved airflow over its all-foam counterpart.
+Heavier bodies will find it most comfortable on their backs or stomachs, but for more support, choose the Cocoon Chill Hybrid with a layer of responsive coils for reinforced edges and improved airflow.
 However, if you want a cooling mattress without the exorbitant price tag, the Cocoon Chill memory foam mattress is tough to beat.

 The best natural mattress for college students